sbiickert/AdventOfCode2017/README.md

 ## 18 Days Solved in ObjC

 The language and tools continue to impress.
 I suppose the biggest annoyance is wrapping/unwrapping integers in NSNumber in order to put them into NSArray, NSDictionary.
 It's not that big a deal, but it *feels* like something to avoid.
 Most days I look at my code and I like what I see.

+## 25 Days Solved in ObjC

+Wow.
+Considering I was doing this as a bit of a challenge, raising the bar as it were, that was easy.
+I really enjoyed doing the puzzles in Objective C, and I really didn't get into trouble much.
+I can't think of a time where I really misunderstood what an API call was for and headed down into a dark hole.
+I think the only blemish was regular expressions.
+They are there in Foundation, but so awkward to use that I avoided them almost entirely.

+I don't know if I will take on another AoC with ObjC, but if I did, it wouldn't really be a stunt.
+It would be a finely-honed tool in the toolbox.
+With 2019's Java run, I couldn't wait for the 25th to be over.
+With ObjC, I was sad to see it finished.